zhang3xing1/pattern_designer/readme.markdown

 if the inteval time of two requesest is too short, the result could be wrong. for exapmle: frame line in, frame line out.

 in load mission data page, I try load 3 times load mission, worked in my macbook.

+layer and used_layers connected by ulid